vankor/self-driving-car/CarND-Vehicle-detection/README.md

 I tried various combinations of HOG parameters .
 And the best chooses for me were:

-- YCrCb color space, 9 orient, 8 pixels per cell, 2 cells per block, using all color channels for gradient
+- YCrCb color space, 9 orient, 8 pixels per cell, 2 cells per block, using all color channels for gradient.
 - YUV color space, 11 orient, 16 pixels per cell, 2 cells per block, using all color channels for gradient
 - HLS color space, 9 orient, 8 pixels per cell, 2 cells per block, using all color channels for gradient

+For greater orient and pixels per block values there are to much false positive matches found on the image.
+For less values there is low detection rate.

-YCrCb color space provides quite good performance provides, so it has been picked.
+First option with YCrCb color space provides quite good performance, so it has been picked.

 #### 3. Using SVM classifier